Nestled deep in the Mojave Desert is a land of big shining waters, never-ending sunshine, and incredible beauty.

-Lake Havasu Balloon Festival and Fair
+Celebrate Winter at Lake Havasu Balloon Festival and Fair (January 18-21, 2024)

-This year we were in town for what the locals told me was the big event of the year – the Lake Havasu Balloon Festival and Fair, which takes place in mid-January.
-While I’ve been to my share of balloon festivals on the east coast, none with such an enchanting backdrop!
+Last year, we were in town for what the locals told me was the big event of the year – the Lake Havasu Balloon Festival and Fair, which takes place in mid-January in Lake Havasu City.

 They rise over the lake and the city each morning as the sun rises and the wind dies down.
 The morning ascensions kick off the festival each day, which is filled with music, activities, demonstrations, carnival rides, and food vendors.

-The evening ascension takes place as the sun is setting, but when we were there, they were canceled due to high winds.
+The evening ascension takes place as the sun is setting, but when we were there, they were canceled due to high winds around Lake Havasu.
 The night ends with the Field of Fire – where all the balloons are inflated and lit up for everyone to enjoy.

-Hiking in Lake Havasu City
+Go Hiking in Lake Havasu City

 The Lake Havasu region has some fantastic hiking trails, whether you’re looking for a simple nature walk or an all-day excursion.
-We often visit Lake Havasu City in the winter, which usually provides perfect weather for hiking the desert trails.
+We often visit Lake Havasu City in the winter, which provides perfect weather for hiking the desert trails around Lake Havasu.

 Our all-time favorite hike is the Crack in the Wall hike in SARA Park.
-This five-mile loop that takes you along a sandy wash, through a beautiful slot canyon, and down to the lake for gorgeous views of cliffs, rock formations, and wading birds.
+This five-mile loop takes you along a sandy wash, through a beautiful slot canyon, and down to the lake for gorgeous views of cliffs, rock formations, and wading birds.

 If you have more time for hiking in Lake Havasu, we recommend the following trails:

 - Dead Burro Canyon Trail – Does the name alone make you want to head out adventuring in the desert?
 This 7.5-mile hike is strenuous, but so much fun, heading into Havasu Wildlife Refuge, climbing a canyon, and summiting a saddle with nice views of the valley.
 Plan on 4 to 5 hours to finish the whole loop, and expect to see bighorn sheep, birds, and other critters.
-The trail is not well marked, but you can find detailed directions here.
+The trail is not well-marked, but you can find detailed directions here.

 - Mallard Cove Trail – This 5.3-mile loop takes you down to some primitive BLM campsites on the lake.
 The trail offers up some nice views, and there are lots of wildflowers here in the spring.
 For detailed directions, visit Go Lake Havasu.